nsecord/RepData_PeerAssessment1/PA1_template.md

 ## ..        ...         ...
 ```

 Note that in taking the sum above, we did not say to remove NA values.
+The
-The reason for this is that in the dataset there are entire days with
+reason for this is that in the dataset there are entire days with no data
-no data points and if we say to ignore NA values, the sum of the steps
+points and if we say to ignore NA values, the sum of the steps for that day
-for that day would be be zero.
-A zero could be interpreted as saying
+would be zero.
+A zero could be interpreted as saying that the person stayed
-that the person stayed in one position and did not take a single
+in one position and did not take a single step for an entire day.
+That is
-step for an entire day.
-That is quite different from an NA value which
+quite different from an NA value which says "we don't know, we don't have
-says "we don't know, we don't have any data".
+any data".

 Let's plot a histogram of the total number of steps per day.